ve3wwg/plan13cpp/README.md

 and compare the ISS Latitude and Longitude from the JSON to the printed output.

-There was no license file found at the above githup repo.

 My own changes are public domain.